ersheff/IMS322-Docs/docs/style-guide.md

 ### Formatting

 In both CodePen and VS Code, [js-beautify](https://beautifier.io) is used for HTML formatting and [Prettier](https://prettier.io) is used for CSS and JavaScript formatting.
-Formatting occurs automatically on save if both platforms are configured as described in the [Setup](../setup) guide.
+Formatting occurs automatically on save if both platforms are configured according to the [Setup](../setup) guide.

-As long as your code is not missing tags or brackets, the following should apply:
+Provided your code is completely and properly structured (e.g., not missing tags or brackets), the following formatting should apply:

 - Blank lines and indentation
 - Proper spacing around operators, parentheses, and curly brackets